nsnans/PicList/README.md

 1. You need to have Node, Git environment, and understand the related knowledge of npm.
 2. git clone [https://github.com/Kuingsmile/PicList.git](https://github.com/Kuingsmile/PicList.git) and enter the project.
-   `yarn` download dependencies
+   Use `yarn` to download dependencies.
    Note that if you don't have `yarn`, please go to the official website to download and install it before using it.
 Using `npm install` will cause unknown errors!
-3. Mac needs `Xcode` environment, Windows needs `VS` environment.
+3. Mac needs the `Xcode` environment, while Windows needs the `VS` environment.
-4. If you need to contribute code, you can refer to [contribution guide](https://github.com/Kuingsmile/PicList/blob/dev/CONTRIBUTING_EN.md)
+4. If you need to contribute code, you can refer to the [contribution guide](https://github.com/Kuingsmile/PicList/blob/dev/CONTRIBUTING_EN.md)

 ### Development mode

-Enter `yarn run dev` to enter development mode, which has hot reload feature.
-However, it should be noted that the development mode is unstable and there will be process crashes.
+Enter `yarn run dev` to enter development mode, which has a hot reload feature.
+However, it should be noted that the development mode is unstable and there may be process crashes.
 At this time, you need to:

 `ctrl+c` # Exit development mode
 `yarn run dev` # Re-enter development mode

 Note: After the development mode is running, the application icon of PicList will appear in the application area of the taskbar in the lower right corner of the bottom bar.